 Here is a link to a list of Theatre and Performing Arts Repositories maintained by the Theatre Library Association

-The Artist’s Legacy Toolkit, a free online suite to help independent artists and dance companies organize, preserve, and plan for the legacy of their records.
+The Artist’s Legacy Toolkit is a free online suite to help independent artists and dance companies organize, preserve, and plan for the legacy of their records.

-Fellowships in Dance Archiving and Preservation, pairing Library Science students and mentors, to complete archiving projects with local dance artist and organizations.
+Fellowships in Dance Archiving and Preservation, pairing Library Science students and mentors to complete archiving projects with local dance artists and organizations.

 Consultations and hands-on assistance to dance companies to conduct archive assessments, improve records management systems, create inventories and descriptive records, and digitize moving image materials.

-Museum of the Moving Image advances the understanding, enjoyment, and appreciation of the art, history, technique, and technology of film, television, and digital media by presenting exhibitions, education programs, significant moving-image works, and interpretive programs, and collecting and preserving moving-image related artifacts.
+Museum of the Moving Image advances the understanding, enjoyment, and appreciation of film, television, and digital media's art, history, technique, and technology by presenting exhibitions, education programs, significant moving-image works, and interpretive programs and collecting and preserving moving-image-related artifacts.

-The Academy Museum of Motion Pictures advances the understanding, celebration, and preservation of cinema through inclusive and accessible exhibitions, screenings, programs, initiatives, and collections.
+The Academy Museum of Motion Pictures advances cinema understanding, celebration, and preservation through inclusive and accessible exhibitions, screenings, programs, initiatives, and collections.

-The SAA also provides this directory of general archival institutions in the U.S. and Canada – national, as well as state and local
+The SAA also provides this directory of general archival institutions in the U.S. and Canada – national, state, and local.

 Please contact us at email@example.com